 An investment club is the ideal place to find the answers to these questions.
-You already know that an investment club is simply a group of people who have gotten together not only for the purposes of investing money, but -- perhaps more importantly -- learning how to invest their money.
+You already know that an investment club is simply a group of people who have gotten together not only for the purposes of investing money in a common portfolio, but -- perhaps more importantly -- learning how to invest their money.

 How Does an Investment Club Work?

-2. Making a minimum monthly contribution, which is usually in the ballpark of $50-$100, but each investment club sets its own monthly minimum;
+- Making a minimum monthly contribution, which is usually in the ballpark of $50-$100.
+(Each investment club sets its own monthly minimums);

-3. Researching and following the progress of a particular stock or family of stocks that the club has bought or is considering for purchase.
+- Researching and following the progress of a stock or family of stocks that the club has bought or is considering for purchase.

 The club's portfolio is determined by its members.
 Usually, a designated member deals with the club's brokerage firm to execute buy and sell orders.
 The value of each member's share is determined by his/her capital contributions to the club and the total value of the club's portfolio.
 Luckily, software tools can do pretty much everything for you.

-At the minimum monthly contribution level of $50, almost anyone can participate in an investment club.
+At a suggested minimum monthly contribution level of $50 or $100, almost anyone can participate in an investment club.
 The only requirements are a willingness to work and participate, and the ability to get along with the other members of the club.
-As a legal partnership, you should approach the idea of a club as going into business with fifteen people, and all fifteen have to be people you trust and people who will trust you in return.
+As a legal partnership, you should approach the idea of a club as going into business with 15 people, and all 15 have to be people you trust and people who will trust you in return.